jeremybarbet/react-native-modalize/README.md

 **This package is still in an early stage, use it with caution.** 🖖

-A modal that loves ScrollViews.
+A modal that loves scrollable content.

-This component had been built with `react-native-gesture-handler` to address the common issue of scrolling and swipping behaviors you can face with a modal with react-native.
-This component is built-in with a `ScrollView`, you don't have to include it by yourself, just pass your content, and the component will handle the rest for you.
+This component had been built with `react-native-gesture-handler` to address the common issue of scrolling, swipping and handling the keyboard behaviors, you can face with a modal with react-native.
+This component comes with a ScrollView, the default content renderer, a FlatList and a SectionList.
+They are all three built-in and make your life easier, just pass your content and Modalize will handle the rest for you.

 It resolves the following issues: